-163 See Wojcik and Edelman, supra note 31 at 128; See also C.N.
+162 See Wojcik and Edelman, supra note 30, at 128; see also C.N.
 Candlin, V.K.
 Bhatia, and C.H.
-Jensen, Developing legal writing materials for English language learners: problems and perspectives, ENGLISH FOR SPECIFIC PURPOSES 21 (2002) 299 at 302.
+Jensen, Developing legal writing materials for English language learners: problems and perspectives, ENG.
+SPECIF.
+PURP.
+21 (2002) 299-320, at 302.
 The authors identified six legal writing and/or analysis books that fit into the category of being appropriate for second language users.
-These books included; Introduction to Legal English (Chroma & Coats, 1996); American Legal English: Using Language in Legal Contexts (Lee, Hall, & Hurley, 1999); English for Law (Riley, 1991); English Law and Language (Russell & Locke, 1992); English for Law Students (Van der Walt & Nienaber, 1997); and Introduction to Legal English: An Introduction to Legal Terminology, Reasoning, and Writing in Plain English (Wojcik, 1998).
+These books included: Introduction to Legal English (Chroma & Coats, 1996); American Legal English: Using Language in Legal Contexts (Lee, Hall, & Hurley, 1999); English for teaching law or business to English language learners often suffer from two glaring deficiencies; first, they are fail to integrate the language with the specific legal concepts and second, they are usually written for individuals from select countries and lack usefulness for all international students.163 Legal analysis and writing in general can be challenging for all students, both domestic and international, especially since the projects associated with their instruction are usually quite large with a significant grade impact.
+Developing smaller assignments worth fewer points lowers the risk for the international student and increases the opportunity to build these skills in manageable segments.